marksverdhei/save-me-a-click-chrome-extension/README.md

 For your own usage, save me a click should be very cheap in terms of api costs.
 You can try setting a hard limit of costs here: https://platform.openai.com/account/billing/limits

-## Usage

-1. Right-click on any link in a webpage.
-2. Select "Save me a click" from the context menu.
-3. A popup with the summary will appear near the clicked link.

-## Project Structure

-- `background.js`: Handles context menu creation and message passing between content and background scripts.
-- `content.js`: Handles DOM manipulation to display the summary overlay and manages communication with the background script.
-- `overlay.css`: Contains the styling for the summary overlay and spinner.

-## Building project locally

-1. Make sure you have npm installed.
-If not, install npm
-2. run `npm i`
-3. run `npx webpack`